Alkly47/Breakout---HP-Server-Supply---HA-ESPHome/README.md

 # Breakout---HP-Server-Supply---HA-ESPHome

-# ESPHome version 2025.2 removed "custom components"
-# This repo has been updated to remove the dependency on any "custom component"

 Firmware to integrate my breakout board into Home Assistant via ESPHome
 - Modified from the KCORES Open Source code found here: https://github.com/KCORES/KCORES-CSPS-to-ATX-Converter/tree/main/Software